Skip to Main Content

 Rotoscoping and Plate Cleanup for Japan VFX

-Behind every clean composite in a Tokyo drama or Osaka commercial sits detailed roto and cleanup work.
+Behind each clean composite in a Tokyo drama or Osaka commercial sits detailed roto and cleanup.
 We line up that volume through Japanese VFX houses, including OmnibusJapan, Sublimation, and Frame Sequence.

-Here is how this works in practice.
-Rotoscoping is done in Silhouette for fine shape work, Nuke when downstream comp blend matters, and Mocha Pro for planar tracking-assisted setups.
-Wire removal, rig erasure, tracking-marker paint-outs, and unwanted-element removal route through set paint teams.
-QC hand-off between artists keeps the look steady across long sequences.
+Rotoscoping runs in Silhouette for fine shape work, in Nuke when downstream comp blend matters, and in Mocha Pro for planar tracking-aided setups.
+Wire removal, rig erasure, tracking-marker paint-outs, and unwanted-element removal route through paint teams.
+A QC hand-off between artists keeps the look steady across long sequences.

-Here is the short of it.
-Motion blur direction, lens distortion, and atmospheric haze are matched to source plates.
-Edges read as real at full 4K resolution.
-Tricky items — fine hair, fur, semi-transparent fabric, smoke, water — run through core-matte plus soft-edge flows.
-We add multi-channel keying support and fine hand-work where auto tools fall short.
+We match motion blur direction, lens distortion, and atmospheric haze to the source plates, so edges read as real at full 4K resolution.
+Tricky items such as fine hair, fur, semi-transparent fabric, smoke, and water run through core-matte plus soft-edge flows.
+Our team adds multi-channel keying and fine hand-work where auto tools fall short.

-Here is the breakdown.
 Shot turnover scales from hours per shot for simple cleanup to many days for character-level hair work.
 Team size flexes to match deadlines for Japanese broadcast slot dates or global streaming releases.
-Every shot ships with the right alpha channels, edge passes, and clean plate items ready for compositor hand-off.
+Each shot ships with the right alpha channels, edge passes, and clean plate items, ready for compositor hand-off.
 Whatever the source plate looks like, we hand back footage that vanishes into the final composite.

 FAQ